Professor Ryan Ko

 Ko has held senior scientific leadership, executive, and directorship roles across industry and academia, and has more than a decade of board, governance and advisory experience across government, industry and NGOs across Australia, New Zealand, Singapore, and USA.

-He currently serves on the Risk and Audit Committee for the board of the global not-for-profit ORCID, AustCyber Queensland Innovation Node advisory board, Queensland Government's Digital Professionals Workforce Plan (DPWP)'s Program Advisory Board, Technical Reference Group member of Meat and Livestock Australia (MLA)'s Integrity Systems Company, and Technology Advisory Board member of the NZX-listed (NZE:LIC) Livestock Improvement Cooperation (LIC).
+He currently serves on the Audit and Risk Committee for the board of the global not-for-profit ORCID, and has served on boards and advisory groups for AustCyber, Queensland Government, Meat and Livestock Australia (MLA), and the NZX-listed (NZE:LIC) Livestock Improvement Cooperation (LIC).

-He is also an Adjunct Professor at the Singapore Institute of Technology, and an Affiliate Faculty Member at NIATEC at the Idaho State University, USA.
+He is also Adjunct Professor at the Singapore Institute of Technology, and Affiliate Faculty Member at NIATEC at the Idaho State University, USA.

-Since joining the School of EECS at UQ in 2019, he has served as:
+Since joining UQ in 2019, he has served as:

 Ko has successfully established several university-wide, multi-disciplinary academic research and education programmes, including establishing and leading: